sopel-irc/sopel.chat/_tutorials/part-3-memory-and-url-info-functions.md

 `MatchObject`.
 However, both of them define their `group` function to mean the same thing, so we can safely do `match.group(2)` and know that it's going to give us the second group from the regular expression match that created it.
-Since the regex we told `url.py` to match on, way up in the `setup` function, and the regex we made trigger this function, are the same, the results of this line will be the same regardless of how this function was called.
-So we can, in just a few lines of code, get the video ID from the URL regardless of where this function was called.
+So we can, in just a few lines of code, get the video ID from the URL regardless of how this function was called.

 Want to learn about how to document (and test!) your module's commands?
 [Continue to part 4!]({% link _tutorials/part-4-the-help-command.md %})